The best-written resume is worthless if no one sees it!

 17. Avoid questionable subjects.

 Never refer to personal information such as race, religion, marital status, age, political party, or even personal views.
 In all but a few instances, it would be illegal for the employer to consider such issues.
-Also, avoid the use of humor and clichés in most resumes.
+Also, avoid the use of humour and clichés in most resumes.